 Suffering a fall can make arthritis pain worse

 Repetitive labor can also aggravate pre-existing but manageable pain and cause it to spread into your arms and legs

 Determining the amount of benefits to which you are entitled is complicated.
 Contact an attorney to help you through it.
 At Kaufman Workers' Compensation Law in Abington, we’re ready to stand in your corner and shoulder your burden.
 We’ve spent more than two decades fighting to uphold the rights of clients in Willow Grove, Warminster, Jenkintown, and the rest of Pennsylvania.
 Let us handle the legal details so you can get back to what matters most in your personal and professional life.

 Worried About an Aggravation Injury?

-I Was Already Injured.
+I Already Had a Bad Knee or Back Before I Was Hurt at Work.
 Can I Be Denied Benefits?

 Proving Your Injuries Were Made Worse at Work

 Suffering an injury at work related to your pre-existing condition can bring up some tricky situations.
 For example, imagine you have a history of arthritis in your left knee.
 One day, at work, you hurt your left knee.
 Then, symptoms arise which make you unable to perform your job.
 What is to blame for your inability to work: your work-related injury, or your pre-existing arthritis?

 Claims involving aggravation injuries often rely on the opinions of the treating physicians.
 A doctor must indicate, with a reasonable degree of certainty, that the workplace accident aggravated your pre-existing condition.
 If you are claiming an aggravation injury, you need to tell doctors exactly how your pain or symptoms are different as a result of am injury.
 If you are already seeing doctors for a chronic problem, you should consult with them about your new injury and make clear it happened at work.
 These doctors are in the best position to determine causation and the extent of aggravation.